leofuturer/eDrops3/README.md

 SSH into EC2:
 `ssh ubuntu@edrops.org`

-The server uses public-private key authentication, so ask Danning or Qining to get your public key added to the server.
+The server uses public-private key authentication, so ask Leo to get your public key added to the server.

 Build backend image:
 `docker build -t danningyu/edrop_backend .`